EMBiRLab/batch-mask/README.md

 [Source Repositories and Software](#source)
 <a name="intro"></a>
 # Introduction
 Batch-Mask utilizes a customized region-based convolutional neural network (R-CNN) model to generate masks of snakes in photographs.
 This neural network uses the training process to fine-tune mask weights from pre-trained weights provided with Mask R-CNN.
-On Google Colab, we set the GPU count to 1 and the number of images per GPU to 1.
-Our learning rate was 0.0001.
-All other parameters in the configuration file were left to their default values.
-The number of validation steps must be equal to the number of tiles in the validation set so that loss is calculated on the full validation set for every epoch.
-Mask-RCNN suggests using twice as many training steps as validation steps.
-The number of training and validation steps in an epoch does not affect model accuracy, but if training and validation loss values converge after a single epoch, decreasing the number of training steps will reveal the progression of loss values.
-Decreasing training steps should be accompanied by decreasing validation steps, such that a roughly 2:1 ratio is maintained.
-If the loss values take more than 12 hours to converge, the number of training steps can be increased.
-If both the training and validation loss plateau at non-zero values, model settings can be adjusted to increase accuracy.
-The training that resulted in the best masks used 450 training steps and 50 validation steps for each epoch.
-We trained for 20 epochs, each lasting 1.21 hours.
-The training and validation losses plateaued at 16 epochs, after which the validation losses began increasing (likely due to overfitting).
-The weight values at epochs were used for inference.
-Our training process duration was 24.2 hours.

-The datasets and weight files that were used for the Batch-Mask paper can be downloaded from here: https://doi.org/10.7302/3xwv-7n71
+* The datasets and weight files that were used for the Batch-Mask paper can be downloaded from here: https://doi.org/10.7302/3xwv-7n71

-This tutorial will reference this folder as the Snake data folder.
+* This tutorial will reference this folder as the Snake data folder.

-The Batch-Mask paper results were obtained from a sample of a larger photo dataset that can be found here: https://doi.org/10.7302/qta3-xs67
+* The Batch-Mask paper results were obtained from a sample of a larger photo dataset that can be found here: https://doi.org/10.7302/qta3-xs67

 <a name="1"></a>
 # 1 Batch Mask